lb5160482/Advanced_Image_Processing_Road_Lane_Detection/README.md

 ![alt text][image6]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identify lane-line pixels and fit their positions with a polynomial.

 I did this in the class Line() in `line.py`